CHIT 2018 PLAYING RULES

-12. Awards will be given, in the handicap division, for the best singles, doubles, team, and individual all events.
+13. In the handicap divisions, awards will be given for the best singles, doubles, team, and individual all events.
 Individual all events is defined as the nine game total plus handicap of an individual bowler.

-16. Prizes will be distributed via check payable in U.S. currency within thirty (30) days of the completion of the tournament, barring any protest.
+17. Prizes will be distributed via check payable in U.S. currency within thirty (30) days of the completion of the tournament, barring any protest submitted within 10 days.
 A tie in any position will result in the sum of the prizes being aggregated for the tied positions and divided equally by the number of ties for that place.

-A. Use highest 2016-17 season final average, minimum 21 games.
+A. Use highest 2017-18 season fall/winter final average (non-summer), minimum 21 games.
 If competing in more than one league, the bowler must submit the highest average of all leagues bowled.